BaseCampOps/mongoid_audit/README.md

 When a document is destroyed it will create an audit entry for that document and will also keep all other audit entries for that document.
 If you don't want the old audit entries you must manually destroy them.

+This is intended behavior, but something to be aware of nonetheless.

 ## Contributing